chrisjquinn/open_in_block_explorer/README.md

 # open_in_block_explorer

-> Fed up of having to open 3 tabs of etherscan, data.elliptic (etc.) for your crypto addresses?
+> Fed up of having to open 3 tabs of etherscan, blockchain.info (etc.) for your crypto addresses?
 This code will determine the type of coin and go create a tab for that address.

 ## Pros